Mu Ceti

-Mu Ceti (μ Ceti) is a binary star in the constellation Cetus, the whale, close to Pisces.
-The combined apparent magnitude of the system is +4.27, making it visible as a faint star from skies with low or no luminous pollution.
-Based upon parallax measurements taken by the Gaia spacecraft, it is located 87 light-years away.
+Mu Ceti is a binary star system in the constellation Cetus, the whale.
+Its name is a Bayer designation that is Latinized from μ Ceti, and abbreviated μ Cet or μ Cet.
+The combined apparent magnitude of the system is +4.27, making it visible to the naked eye as a faint star from skies with low or no luminous pollution.
+Based upon parallax measurements taken by the Gaia spacecraft, it is located at a distance of 87 ly.
+It is drifting further away with a line of sight velocity component of +29.5 km/s.

-The location of Mu Ceti next to the ecliptic make it susceptible to lunar occultations.
+The location of Mu Ceti next to the ecliptic make it subject to lunar occultations.

 Nomenclature

 Mu Ceti is the system's Bayer designation.
 It has no official proper name.

 In Chinese, 天囷 (Tiān Qūn), meaning Circular Celestial Granary, refers to an asterism consisting of α Ceti, κ^{1} Ceti, λ Ceti, μ Ceti, ξ^{1} Ceti, ξ^{2} Ceti, ν Ceti, γ Ceti, δ Ceti, 75 Ceti, 70 Ceti, 63 Ceti and 66 Ceti.
 Consequently, the Chinese name for Mu Ceti itself is "the Fourth Star of Circular Celestial Granary".